Preview

 Download the example code from this section

-s within the macro definition is also allowed, nothing different about this eitherA few things to keep in mind about arguments to macros
+within the macro definition is also allowed, nothing different about this either

 `test2(,,)

-prints out in example 2.`debug1
+prints out in example 2. - Check out

 .
 If your argument is a string, then the decision of whether you need to enclose the argument in double-quotes depends on where the argument is substituted in the macro text.
-In `debug1
+In`debug1

-is within quotes in the macro text hence I haven't enclosed the string program-block
+is within quotes in the macro text hence I haven't enclosed the stringprogram-block

 in quotes while calling the macro.
-Whereas with `debug2
+Whereas with`debug2

-the argument passed is "program-block"
+the argument passed is"program-block"

-appears outside quotes in the macro text. /* Example 2 */
+appears outside quotes in the macro text.

 `define test1(A) $display(`"1 Color A`")